ros-controls/roscon2025_control_workshop/mobile_manipulator/README.md

 ## Running the Example with mixed Real + Mock Hardware
-Lets say we want to develop against our mobile base hardware but do not have access to a physical manipulator. ros2_control makes this easy buy allowing developers to choose which hardware instance is run per device at launch time.
+Lets say we want to develop against our mobile base hardware but do not have access to a physical manipulator. ros2_control makes this easy by allowing developers to choose which hardware instance is run per device at launch time.
 For example you can see in [wbot_manipulator_macro.xacro](../zenoh_host/wbot_bringup/launch/wbot_manipulator.launch.xml#L25) I have hard coded the arm to always use mock hardware regardless of the xacro parameter `mock_hardware`.
 This allows me to switch between simulating the diff drive base with mock or real hardware.